The Gazebo

 The Gazebo is a 1959 American black comedy CinemaScope film about a married couple who are being blackmailed.
 It was based on the 1958 play of the same name by Alec Coppel and directed by George Marshall.
 Helen Rose was nominated for the Academy Award for Best Costume Design, Black-and-White.
-According to MGM financial records, the film earned $1,860,000 in North America and $1,450,000 elsewhere, making a profit of $628,000.
 It is also the last film released by MGM in the 1950s.